-RG3 Girlfriend Grete Šadeiko Saves Cleveland Browns QB At Florida State
+RG3 Girlfriend Grete Sadeiko Saves Cleveland Browns QB At Florida State

 Over his five games with the Browns, Griffin posted 886 passing yards, two touchdowns, and three interceptions.
 RG3 had a completion rate of just 59.2 for the season, marking the lowest number of his five-year NFL career.
 He would also finish the season with a poor quarterback rating of just 72.5, but many fans excused his efforts due to how poor the supporting cast was on the Browns’ roster.

-RG3’s girlfriend Grete Šadeiko may have stepped in at just the right time during the incident at the FSU track.
+RG3’s girlfriend, Grete Sadeiko, may have stepped in at just the right time during the incident at the FSU track.
 In recent years, the NFL has really been cracking down on athletes who have been involved in off-the-field activity that might show the league in a bad light.
 Had the situation escalated, it’s possible that Griffin could have been putting his contract with the Cleveland Browns in jeopardy.

 While the situations were different, Ray Rice and Adrian Peterson both received suspensions and a huge loss of pay when NFL commissioner Roger Goodell reacted to their off-field issues.
 Being the focus of a TMZ article is often not a good thing for an athlete, but with the way that the situation was handled and that no physical contact took place, Robert Griffin III is clear to report to training camp again this spring.
-RG3’s girlfriend Grete Šadeiko gets a lot of credit for stepping in at the right time and keeping the accident from becoming something worse.
+RG3’s girlfriend gets a lot of credit for stepping in at the right time and keeping the accident from becoming something worse.

 [Featured Image by Joosep Martinson/Getty Images]